WTFe-dev/whatthefe/src/posts/ai/hello-ollama.md

 ## Let's Get Started 🚀

-Here’s how you can get `Ollama` running on your Mac in minutes:
+Here’s how you can get `Ollama` running on your Mac in minutes *(I’m talking only about Mac for now—it’s every dev's dojo 🖥️🍎, isn’t it? 😎🚀)*:

 ### Install